 Creating fashion drawings and fashion Illustration and the fashion industry have evolved so much, it’s hard to think that there is room for growth.
-What are fashion drawings and fashion illustration?
+What is fashion illustration?
 Well, I believe although there is nothing new underneath the sun, nothing is impossible.

 I’ve researched and put several thoughts into the significance of fashion illustration as it relates to the art and the fashion industry.

 In this article, I will discuss the following:

 – The Battle Between Fashion Photography vs Fashion Illustration

 – The Influence of Fashion Design and Fashion Drawings

 – My Inspiration From Fashion Express Through Photography

 – How Fashion Illustration Is Used In Cinema